scalr-integrations/kitchen-scalr/README.md

 **Required in Role mode** This is a string corresponding to the cloud location used to create the instance.
 Example: "us-east-1"

 ### scalr_global_variables
 **Optional** This is a dictionary of Scalr Global Variables to set or create.
 Global Variables in this dictionary are created if they don't exist in Scalr, otherwise their value is set.
-By default these global variables are set at the Farm Role scope, if you need to set one at the Farm scope, add `scope: Farm` the the description of the Global Variable.
+By default these global variables are set at the Farm Role scope, if you need to set one at the Farm scope, add `scope: Farm` to its description.
 Additional Global Variable settings corresponding to the definition of a [Global Variable object](https://api-explorer.scalr.com/definitions/G/GlobalVariable.html) in Scalr's APIv2 can be passed for each Global Variable.
 These settings are used only when the global variable is created, they are ignored if it is only set.

 ### scalr_permit_ssh_root_login
 **Optional** This is a boolean, default is 'false', that configures sshd to allow root logins and bounces the service during kitchen create.
 Useful if your base image does not allow ssh as root by default.